Murder of Sagar Sarowar and Meherun Runi: Death

-The married Bangladeshi couple, Sagar and Runi, lived with their 5-year-old child on the fourth floor of a five-story building in the West Raja Bazar neighbourhood (mahallah) of Dhaka.
+The married Bangladeshi couple, Sagar and Runi, lived with their five-year-old child on the fourth floor of a five-story building in the West Raja Bazar neighbourhood (mahallah) of Dhaka.
 Neighbors say that Sarowar and Runi had more than one person in the apartment as guests before they were killed.

 Sarowar didn't leave his office at Maasranga until about 1:30 a.m. on the morning of 11 February 2012.
 From information gathered from a security guard, police believe the couple was killed some time after Sarowar arrived home and before the dawn Fajr prayer, which occurs before sunrise.
 According to sources, this would place the murder event sometime between 2 and 5 in the morning.
 Each victim died of multiple stabbing wounds, and sources said Sarowar's limbs were tied and he had the most stab wounds.
-Their five-year-old son woke up at around 7 a.m. and discovered his parents dead in a pool of blood and called Runi's mother sometime around 7:30 a.m. by a cell phone.
+Their son woke up at around 7 a.m. and discovered his parents dead in a pool of blood and called Runi's mother sometime around 7:30 a.m. by cell phone.
 The site became an active crime scene around 11 a.m.

-The crime scene showed evidence that it had been searched and the couple's possessions were strewn around the apartment.
+The crime scene showed evidence that it had been searched, and the couple's possessions were strewn around the apartment.
 A kitchen window grill was cut and had an opening of approximately 1.8 feet, which Imam Hossain, deputy commissioner with the Tejgaon police, said would be too small for an adult to pass through.